steeling/gofeed/README.md

 Since processor's are constantly trying to lease partitions, multiple processor's may attempt to lease the same partition, or even "steal" a partition from another.

-### Partition fan/out fan/in
+### Checkpointing

-Partitions enable the fan out mechanism by introducing the concept of a `gate`.
+Partitions enable checkpointing by introducing the concept of a `gate`.
 The main query polling for states queries based on the current partitions `gate` field.
 If no states are found, we trigger a method that checks if we should close a partition, by checking the count of states grouped by `status`, and trigger the checks mentioned above for closing out a partition.
 If states are found in "available", but none in failed, this means we can increment the